mike-shields-dev/music_library/README.md

 This project is part of the Backend Module of the Manchester Codes Bootcamp Syllabus.

-The project is an opportunity to build upon topics covered in previous modules and further explore concepts of REST API production.
+The project is an opportunity to build upon topics covered in previous modules and further explore concepts of REST API development.

 The project explores: